-- 1. It's easy and cost effective to make finger foods for my baby or toddler. - 2.
-Finger foods are my baby's first step in learning how to feed himself. - 3.
-Finger foods are a fun way to introduce foods to my baby or toddler.
+- It's easy and cost effective to make finger foods for my baby or toddler. - Finger foods are my baby's first step to learn self feeding. - Finger foods are a fun way to introduce foods to my baby or toddler.

-Lesson Overview
+Lesson Overview:

+1) Welcome

-- 1. Welcome - Introduction of self and session "Hi, my name is Carol and today we're going to talk about finger foods for babies and toddlers.
-How old is your baby or toddler?
+- Introduction of self and session "Hi, my name is Carol and today we're going to talk about finger foods for babies and toddlers.
+What are the ages of your baby or toddler?
 Has your baby eaten any finger foods yet?
-If yes, what kind?"
-Let participant share the age of their baby and any experiences their baby has had eating finger foods.
+If yes, what kind?" - · Let participants share the age of their baby and any experiences their baby has had eating finger foods.

-2. Finger food guidelines
+2) Finger food guidelines

-- Give the Finger Foods booklet to participant.
-Discuss the index "the booklet has 3 sections first finger foods for 8 to 10 months; new tastes and textures for the 9 to 12 month old baby; and mealtime finger foods for the 11 to 18 month old toddler." - Ask participant to turn to page 2 and discuss how to tell if a baby is ready for finger foods and how to be safe with foods.
-Turn to page 3 and discuss how and when a baby learns self feeding skills.
-Emphasize that finger foods are a baby's first step in learning how to feed himself. - Ask participant if they have any questions or concerns when introducing finger foods to their baby or toddler.
-Discuss questions and concerns with participant.
+- Give the Finger Foods book to participants.
+Discuss the index with participants "this book has 3 sections first finger foods for 8 to 10 months; new tastes and textures for the 9 to 12 month old baby; and mealtime finger foods for the 11 to 18 month old toddler." - Ask participants to turn to page 2 and discuss how to tell if a baby is ready for finger foods and how to safely introduce foods. - Turn to page 3 and discuss how and when a baby learns self feeding skills.
+Emphasize that finger foods are a baby's first step to learn self feeding. - Ask participants if they have any questions or concerns when introducing finger foods to their baby or toddler.
+Share and discuss questions and concerns with the group.

-3. Finger food ideas
+3) Finger food ideas

-- Ask participant to look through the booklet and choose a finger food idea they'd like to try with their baby or toddler. - Ask participant, "What finger foods would you like to offer your baby?" - Ask participant to write their idea in the binder, or a small card that can be pinned to the bulletin board, flip chart or placed in the box.
-Give the participant time to look through and see the ideas that other participants have written.
+- Ask participants to look through the book and choose a finger food idea they'd like to try with their baby or toddler. - Ask participants, "What finger foods would you like to offer your baby?" - Ask participants to write their idea on a small card or piece of paper.
+Gather the cards and share the ideas with the group.

-Evaluation:

-Participants will state 1 or more finger food ideas that they will prepare at home.
+Evaluation: Participants will state 1 or more finger food ideas that they will prepare at home.